Neural tube defects

 - A high body temperature early in pregnancy.
 This may be caused by a fever or by spending a lot of time in a hot tub or sauna.
 If you’re pregnant, stay out of hot tubs and saunas.
 If you do use them, limit the time to less than 10 minutes.

 How can you help prevent NTDs in your baby?

 Taking folic acid before and during early pregnancy can help prevent NTDs in your baby.
 NTDs happen in the first month of pregnancy, before you may know you’re pregnant.
 This is why it’s important to have enough folic acid in your body before you get pregnant.

-To help prevent NTDs in your baby, before pregnancy take a vitamin supplement with 400 mcg of folic acid every day.
+To help prevent NTDs in your baby, take a vitamin supplement with 400 mcg of folic acid every day before getting pregnant.
 A supplement is a product you take to make up for certain nutrients that you don’t get enough of in the foods you eat.
-Start taking 400 mcg of folic acid each day at least 1 month before pregnancy through the first 12 weeks of pregnancy.
+Start taking this amount of folic acid each day at least 1 month before pregnancy and through the first 12 weeks of pregnancy.
 Your folic acid supplement can be:

 - A multivitamin.
 This is a pill that contains many vitamins and other nutrients that help your body stay healthy.

 - A prenatal vitamin.
 This is a multivitamin that has nutrients you need during pregnancy.
 Your health care provider may give you a prescription for prenatal vitamins, or you can get them over the counter without a prescription.

 - A supplement that contains just folic acid

 Take a vitamin supplement with 400 mcg of folic acid each day, even if you’re not trying to get pregnant.